varigence/docs/bimlflex/trial-process/adding-business-data-vault-performance-constructs.md

 > Note that the Bridge table needs to be joined to any Link Satellites tracking effectiveness of relationships as well as any relevant Satellite to provide effectiveness and validity contexts for the query.
 > More information on interpreting the BRG and PIT constructs are available here: @bimlflex-dimensional-model-from-data-vault

+The metadata for the trial process should now include 2 Bridge tables and 2 Point In Time tables.

 ### Building PIT and BRG Tables

 Once the attributes sheet is populated with the required metadata, the PIT and BRG objects will be added by BimlFlex to the Objects sheet.
 Click the `Get All Entities` button to reload the metadata and review the objects in the Objects sheet.

 The PIT and BRG Tables are included in the `Generate Scripts` function in BimlFlex.
 They are also included in the generated SSDT project for the Data Vault database.

+Configure the `Script Options` in BimlStudio to only create the Object Types for BRG and PIT. save choice by clicking Commit.
+This allows the creation of only the table scripts for the BRG and PIT tables in the Generate Scripts function.

+Run the table create script in SQL Server Management Studio to create the new BRG and PIT tables.

-### Adding Placeholder Hub records
+### Adding Default Values Hub records

-BimlFlex will use a null value placeholder for entities with no corresponding Data Vault entity record, allowing for inner joins in more scenarios.
+BimlFlex will use a null default value placeholder for PIT and BRG entities with no corresponding Data Vault entity record, allowing for inner joins in more scenarios.

 Scrips for these placeholder records are created through the `Generate Script`, `Data Vault Default Insert Script`.
 This will generate SQL insert scripts for all relevant entities.
 Deploy these to the Data Vault database to simplify the required queries.

 The script is also part of the SSDT Database project for the RDV database, in the form of a Post Deployment script.

+Run the placeholder create script in SQL Server Management Studio to create the placeholder values.

 ### Creating PIT and BRG Stored Procedures

-Use the `Generate Scripts`, `Business Vault Procedure Script` option in BimlStudio to create the DDL for the PIT and BRG procedures.
+Use the `Generate Scripts`, `Business Vault Procedure Script` option in BimlStudio to create the scripts for the PIT and BRG procedures.

 They are also included in the generated SSDT project for the Data Vault database.

 These stored procedures needs to be created in the Data Vault database.

-The Stored Procedures are also included in the SSDT project for the RDV database.

-In the generated SQL there are also execute statements included.
-It is possible to populate the Bridge and Point In Time tables either by running these Stored Procedures directly or by generating and running the SSIS packages for them as described below.
+At the end of the generated SQL script there are execute statements included.
+It is possible to populate the Bridge and Point In Time tables by either running these Stored Procedures directly, or by generating and running the SSIS packages for them as described below.

+Run the Stored Procedure create script in SQL Server Management Studio to create the BRG and PIT Stored Procedures.

 ### Building the PIT and BRG load packages